 Do what you can to avoid unnecessary water use.
 You will contribute to the long-term health, adequate future water supply, and sustainability of your watershed!

-To learn more about how you can use water efficiently, contact your local water system for more information or visit our Web site at www.doh.wa.gov/ehp/dw/programs/wue.htm
+To learn more about how you can use water efficiently, contact your local water system.

 More Information

 Washington State Department of Health

 Office of Drinking Water

-(360) 236-3100 • 1-800-521-0323 www.doh.wa.gov/ehp/dw
+(360) 236-3100 • 1-800-521-0323